happytm/BatteryNode/README.md

 My testing shows 18 bytes of data (4 different sensor's values with their respective sensor types + 5 different device status data + battery voltage using 1 byte + device indentifier using 1 byte)  is moved within 55 milliseconds on average thereby saving significant battery power.If two way communication required between gateway and remote sensor then data is communiated both ways within 150 milliseconds (more efficient than ESPNow ?).
 With two way communication activated even control of actuator is possible but not justifiable for battery powered devices.

-Presene detection & user locater within home is implemented in ProbeReceiver sketch.
+Presence detection & user locater within home is implemented in ProbeReceiver sketch.

 ### Installation: